 Binding vs. Non-Binding LOI

 People are sometimes confused about whether an LOI is binding or not.
 Like any contract, the parties to an LOI can agree to any terms they want, including whether or not the LOI is binding.
-In a typical scenario, the LOI states that it is not binding, with the exception of certain provisions of the LOI which usually include, for example, the provisions relating to the parties’ obligations with respect to confidential information, which continues even after the termination of the LOI and even if a deal is not reached.
+Sometimes, the LOI states that it is not binding, with the exception of certain provisions of the LOI which usually include, for example, the provisions relating to the parties’ obligations with respect to confidential information, which continues even after the termination of the LOI and even if a deal is not reached.
+It is wise to seek legal counsel as soon as you receive an LOI, even when it is not binding – and all the more so when it is binding.

 - Definitive Agreement